WINDOWS

 • Patches were superseded by newer releases.

-• Some patches were released, but they are not needed if you have the latest service pack installed (in other words, they only apply to earlier Service Packs and the latest Service Pack doesn't need those particular updates).
+• Some patches were released, but they are not needed if you have the latest software release or service pack installed (in other words, they only apply to earlier Service Packs and the latest Service Pack doesn’t need those particular updates).

-Months with no patches for Windows XP or Vista:
+Months with no patches for Windows 7, XP or Vista

-• March 2008 - there were no patches released for Windows Vista.
+• November 2009 – there were no patches released for Windows 7.

 What Windows updates should I download?